 Rare Documentation of Permanent Remission of Type 1 Diabetes

 This situation shows a complete and permanent remission of type-1 diabetes is possible.
 The following provides an example of one patient who had GADA autoantibodies at diagnosis but when tested at 5 and12 years later, the antibodies were no longer present and the patient had reached normal insulin production.
 Again referring to the original study above of 107 adults diagnosed with diabetes, patients were tested in follow-ups at 3, 5 and 12 years after the orignal diagnosis of diabetes.
-Follow-up testing showed nearly all patients had worse (lower) insulin output (as measured by the C-peptide test) as years progressed.
+Follow-up testing showed practically all patients had worse (lower) insulin output (as measured by the c-peptide test) as years progressed.
 Complete beta-cell failure was present in only 4 of the 107 at diagnosis but was present in 21 patients five years later.
-It is interesting to mention that while insulin output decreased for nearly all patients during the 12 years, several patients did not follow the trend and were actually found to produce normal levels of insulin 5 and 12 years after diagnosis.
-More precisely, of the 5 patients positive for GADA antibodies at time of diagnosis, 4 of these individuals developed complete beta-cell failure after 12 years, however, the 5th patient did not.
-In fact, the 5th patient showed significantly improved insulin output from his beta-cells.
-Three years after diagnosis, his C-peptide levels were 0.55 nmol/l - however, 5 years after diagnosis, he no longer had the GADA antibodies and C-peptide had increased to 1.09.
+It is interesting to mention that while insulin output decreased for nearly all of the 107 patients during the 12 years, two patients did not follow the trend.
+In fact, these two people were producingto produce normal levels of insulin 5 and 12 years after diagnosis.
+Of the 5 patients positive for GADA antibodies at time of diagnosis, 4 of these individuals developed complete beta-cell failure at some point during the 12 year study, however, the 5th patient did not.
+In fact, the 5th patient with GADA antibodies showed significantly improved insulin output from his beta-cells.
+Three years after diagnosis, his c-peptide levels were 0.55 nmol/l - however, 5 years after diagnosis, he no longer had the GADA antibodies and C-peptide had increased to 1.09.
 After 12 years his C-Peptide levels were still in the normal range at 1.08 nmol/l.